Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 - R6: A default placeholder address (has no effect in bootstrap)
 - R7: An empty list (has no effect in bootstrap)
 - R8: A default/placeholder block id (has no effect in bootstrap)
-- R9: The posting price of the oracle pool.
+- R9: The payout price (in Ergs) that each oracle will receive on successful posting.
 ---